xplosionmind/old.tommi.space/_notes/public/Boundaries.md

 	The following decisions go hand in hand with [[The Slot Philosophy]], which is my main approach to [[Self improvement]]
 </div>

-- from 2013, stop playing and installing games on my mobile
+- from 2013, stop playing any videogame and stop installing any game app on my mobile
-- from June 2016, turning off all push notifications, except alarms and reminders
+- from June 2016, [turning off all push notifications](https://www.wired.com/story/turn-off-your-push-notifications/ "“Turn off your Push Notifications” on Wired"), except alarms and reminders
 	- you don't actually miss any message
 	- you can leave internet and everything turned on, nothing will distract you unless really important and worth your immediate attention
 - from 9<sup>th</sup> November 2020, never use my laptop while in bed, except to watch movies or series